This site uses technical (necessary) and analytics cookies.

 The Consular Office will certify the translator’s signature.

-You may make an appointment for a certification via the new online reservation system Prenot@mi.
+You may make an appointment via the online reservation system Prenot@mi.

 The fee for the service is listed here.